Read Leo Tolstoy’s magnificient novel, “War and Peace”, in 2017.

 - It’s an enjoyable read.
 Let’s face it, there are some classics that you have to plod your way through.
 This is not so with “War and Peace”, which is highly entertaining.
 This novel has remarkable characters, incredible love stories, and great explorations of life and death.
 Also, the writing is fantastic.

 - Reading “War and Peace” will give you an amazing sense of accomplishment.
 Just like running a marathon is a status symbol for runners, reading “War and Peace” is a status symbol for book and culture lovers.

-- You’ll learn some history—the novel chronicles the lives of a group of aristocratic families affected by the French invasion of Russia in the early 19th century.
+- You’ll learn some history—the novel chronicles the lives of five Russian aristocratic families affected by the Napoleonic Wars in the early 19th century.